-This Foshou comes from Pinglin and was harvested and processed in spring 2010.
+The tea leaves for Foshou Vintage Wulong were grown in Pinglin and was harvested and processed in spring 2010.
 Due to the very traditional processing the tea shows a medium degree of oxidation.
 During processing, the substances contained in the tea have changed into the typical varietal character.
-Even after 10 years, the infusion is still golden yellow and has retained its warm, fresh and floral, citrus-like aroma, which without doubt reminds you of the scent of bergamot.
+Even after 10 years, the infusion of Foshou Vintage Wulong is still golden yellow and has retained its warm, fresh and floral, citrus-like aroma, which without doubt reminds you of the scent of bergamot.
 Due to the twisted processing, like Yancha or Dancong, the tea is already very present from the first infusion and remains stable over several infusions.
 When you meditatively follow the aromatic reverberation of the tea in your mouth, you wonder why such teas are hardly ever produced today…

 Harvest time: spring 2010